-- 1. Make sure the media is properly loaded and the top cover of the printer is closed. - 2.
-Turn the printer power on if you have not already done so.
+1. Make sure the media is properly loaded and the top cover of the printer is closed.

+2. Turn the printer power on if you have not already done so.

-Option Description If the printer initializes with the status light blinking green (pause mode) Press the Feed button once to set the printer in Ready (to print) mode.
-If the printer's status light does not turn solid green (Ready) Refer to the Troubleshooting on page 78 section.
+If the printer initializes with the status light blinking green (pause mode) Press FEED once to set the printer in Ready (to print) mode.
+If the printer's status light does not turn solid green (Ready) Refer to the Diagnostics and Troubleshooting on page 83 section.

-3. Press the Feed button two to three times to allow the printer to calibrate for the installed media.
+3. Press FEED two to three times to allow the printer to calibrate for the installed media.

-The printer auto-calibrates (see Media Sensing on page 52) and may feed several labels during this process.
+The printer auto-calibrates (see Media Sensing on page 55) and may feed several labels during this process.

-4. When the status light turns solid green, press and hold the Feed button until the status light flashes once, then release the button.
+4. When the status light turns solid green, press and hold FEED button until the status light flashes once, then release.

-A configuration label will print.
-If you cannot get this label to print, see Getting Started on page 18.
+A configuration label prints.
+If you cannot get this label to print, see Getting Started on page 13.